KizEvo/lorawan-system/README.md

 **Note:** CRC is only available on uplink messages.

 ![lora-package drawio](https://github.com/user-attachments/assets/63aea58b-bdca-4299-bc04-4584786a2dcb)

+The message payload is encrypted with AES-128 bit algorithm and the whole message frame is authenticated by message authentication code using Ascon algorithm.
+The message frame expose necessary information to let the Network Server decrypt the encrypted message (device address, package counter...) while not exposing sensitive information such as the payload data.

 ## Ascon
 The Ascon family is a set of lightweight cryptographic algorithms designed for efficiency, especially in resource-constrained environments such as IoT devices.
 It includes authenticated encryption and hashing algorithms.
 Ascon was selected in 2023 as the NIST lightweight cryptography standard.